browserengineering/book/book/rendering-architecture.md

 It's so named because in a real browser it'll end up doing a lot more than drawing to a canvas, but let's forget that for now and focus on drawing.

-To get this composiotr thread working, we'll have to find a way to run tkinter on a second thread, and communicate between the threads in a way that allows them to do things in parallel.
+To get this compositor thread working, we'll have to find a way to run tkinter on a second thread, and communicate between the threads in a way that allows them to do things in parallel.
 The first thing you should know is that tkinter is *not* thread-safe, so it cannot magically parallelize for free.
 Instead we'll